zer0cache/matic-docs/docs/avail/faq.md

 In the future, we might use other polynomial commitment schemes, if that gives us better bounds or guarantees.

-## Since Avail is used by multiple blockchains, does that mean chains have to download transactions from other chains?
+## Since Avail is used by multiple applications, does that mean chains have to download transactions from other chains?

 No. Avail headers contain an index that allows a given application to determine and download only the sections of a block that have data for